tldr-pages/tldr/pages/common/monodevelop.md

 `monodevelop {{path/to/file}};{{line_number}};{{column_number}}`

-- Force a new window instead of switching to an existing one:
+- Force opening a new window instead of switching to an existing one:

 `monodevelop --new-window`